Paul Heiney: Television

 His television debut was on That's Life! in 1978; he stayed on the programme until 1982.
+He worked on In At The Deep End in which Heiney takes on a range of challenges and new jobs.
+During the making of one episode (1984) Heiney memorably interviews the Hollywood film actor Oliver Reed for acting tips but Reed becomes increasingly irritated with Heiney's attempts at playing a role and abruptly stops the filming of the programme and physically manhandles Heiney out of his house.

-He worked on In At The Deep End, The Travel Show, Food and Drink and, on BBC Radio 4, You and Yours.
+Heiney also presented The Travel Show, Food and Drink and, on BBC Radio 4, You and Yours.
 He later presented BBC One's consumer affairs programme Watchdog and also presented the ITV primetime show Countrywise from 2009 to 2015.

 In September 2011, Heiney co-hosted a prime time Genealogy series Missing Millions alongside Melanie Sykes on ITV.

 Film

-As part of his tasks for the TV series In At The Deep End, Heiney had a speaking role as a German mercenary commander in the 1985 film Water opposite Michael Caine.
+As part of his tasks for the TV series In at the Deep End, Heiney had a speaking role as a German mercenary commander in the 1985 film Water opposite Michael Caine.

 Personal life

 In 1990, Heiney took up traditional farming in Westleton, Suffolk where he lives with his wife Libby Purves.
-The couple has one surviving child, Rose, an actress and writer, who has been an occasional columnist for The Times but since has worked as a TV comedy scriptwriter, playwright and author of the novel Days of Judy B.
+The couple have a daughter.

-Their first child, Nicholas, died on 26 June 2006, at age 23; Nicholas hanged himself in the family home after suffering from a serious mental illness.
+Their first child, Nicholas, died on 26 June 2006, aged 23; Nicholas hanged himself in the family home after suffering from a serious mental illness.
 A collection of his poems and sea-logs of a Pacific journey under square rig, The Silence at the Song's End, has been published, inspired a song cycle by Joseph Phibbs, and was broadcast on Radio 4.

 For ten years Heiney worked 36 acre with Suffolk Punch horses.
 He wrote a diary of his activities for The Times as well as several books.
-He also presented two videos about farming with horses, Harnessed to the Plough and First Steps to the Furrow, working with his mentors, Roger and Cheryl Clark.
+He also presented two videos about farming with horses, Harnessed to the Plough and First Steps to the Furrow.

 Heiney had agreed with his wife that they should have the farm for no more than ten years.
 After the farm's sale Heiney tried to make more time for his other great passion, sailing.

 He has also presented A Victorian Summer for Anglia Television, eight half-hour programmes about traditional farming: the glory of working the land with horses as well as the rigours and difficulties that Victorian farmers faced.

 In 2005 he took part, in the family boat, in the single-handed transatlantic OSTAR race, and wrote an account of the race's history and his own slow crossing in The Last Man Across The Atlantic.